titantf/Server-Refresh/README.md

 ### ConVars
 ---
+#### Notes
-Note: The wait time ConVars are completely useless if you ignore player counts.
+1. The wait time ConVars are completely useless if you ignore player counts

+2. All child ConVars are ignored if the module is not enabled in the first place

+3. All time ConVars are string

 - **sm_restart_message** - Change the message that appears before the server is restarted
-  - Default: The server will be restarting in {0} seconds.
+  - Default: "The server will be restarting in {0} seconds."

 - **sm_restart_map_message** - Change the message that appears before the map is restarted
-  - Default: The map will be refresh in {0} seconds.
+  - Default: "The map will be refresh in {0} seconds."

 - **sm_restart_empty** - Enable restart when empty
   - 0 = No; 1 = Yes